 The Department for Child Protection (DCP) uses a ‘care team approach’ when working with children and young people and their families.
-A child’s care team includes the child or young person, family members, carers, the DCP case worker and other professionals, such as therapists, educators or kinship support workers, who may be involved in supporting the child or young person and their carers.
+A child’s care team includes the child or young person, family members, carers, the DCP case worker and other professionals, such as therapists, educators or placement support workers, who may be involved in supporting the child or young person and their carers.

 The child’s care team works together to make decisions, ensuring that the child or young person’s needs and best interests are identified and addressed.
 This is managed through the development, implementation and review of the child’s case plan.

-There are a wide range of considerations that must be made by DCP case workers when seeking a placement for a child or young person.
-These include, but are not limited to, a child or young person’s connections to their family and community, their physical and mental health needs, their culture, disability, behaviour, language, religion, daily routine and likes and dislikes.
+A wide range of considerations are taken into account when DCP seeks to place a child or young person.
+These include, but are not limited to, a child or young person’s connections to their family and community, physical and mental health needs, culture, disability, behaviour, language, religion, daily routine and likes and dislikes.
 Children and young people must be protected from harm and provided with a safe and nurturing placement.

 For Aboriginal children and young people, placement decisions must follow the Aboriginal and Torres Strait Islander Child Placement Principle, which supports the placement of Aboriginal children with members of their family or community wherever possible.
-This helps ensure that Aboriginal children maintain their connections to family, community and Country.
+This helps ensure that Aboriginal children and young people maintain their connections to family, community and Country.

-The DCP case worker will work together with the people closest to the child or young person to ensure they are well cared for and have every opportunity to reach their potential.
-The amount of contact you have with the DCP case worker will depend on the individual needs and circumstances of the child or young person.
+The DCP case worker will work together with carers to ensure children and young people are well cared for and have every opportunity to reach their potential.
+The amount of contact you have with the DCP case worker will depend on the individual needs and circumstances of the child or young person and the placement.

-Under the child safety laws, every child in the Custody or under Guardianship of the Chief Executive must have a case plan that is developed and reviewed every six months in partnership with children, families, carers and relevant professionals.
+Every child under the Custody or Guardianship of the Chief Executive must have a case plan that is developed and reviewed at least annually in partnership with the child or young person, family, carers and relevant professionals.
 The case plan may be shared with members of the child’s care team or with services to whom the child is being referred, to ensure a shared understanding of the child’s needs and progress towards case plan goals.

 If you have any concerns or issues, first discuss these with the child’s case worker.
-You can also request a meeting of the child’s care team if you believe this will be of assistance or speak with your placement support worker.
+You can also request a meeting of the child or young person’s care team if you believe this will be of assistance or speak with your placement support worker.